Coleophora viridicuprella

-Coleophora viridicuprella is a moth of the family Coleophoridae.
+Coleophora viridicuprella is a moth of the family Coleophoridae and was first described by Thomas de Grey, 6th Baron Walsingham in 1882.
 It is found in the United States, including California and Oregon.
+A related species with the same coloring is the Coleophora aenusella, de Grey believed this may have been the same species as the virdicuprella.

 The larvae feed on the seeds of Juncus species.
 They create a trivalved, tubular silken case.